 Washington, DC: US Capitol Subway System

 One big advantage of the U.S. Capitol Subway System, however, is security.
-Security staff ensure that representatives and senators can safely enter and exit their places of work.
+Security staff ensures that representatives and senators can safely enter and exit their places of work.
 Members of the public are only allowed inside while accompanied by official staff.